infokin/tsconfig/README.md

 }
 ```

-To use the Angular specific TypeScript configuration extend from this package like this in your `tsconfig.json`:
+Use the Angular specific TypeScript configuration in your `tsconfig.json` like this:

 ```json
 {